koenvervloesem/digispark_blink_platformio/README.rst

   pip3 install platformio
   pio platform install atmelavr

 The Digispark runs the `Micronucleus <https://github.com/micronucleus/micronucleus>`_ bootloader.
-If you've bought it recently, the bootloader has a recent version that isn't supported by PlatformIO's older ``micronucleus`` command.
+If you've bought it recently, the bootloader is a recent version that isn't supported by PlatformIO's older ``micronucleus`` command.
 Therefore, you need to build the newer version of the command.
 On Ubuntu or Debian this goes like this:

 .. code-block:: shell